xcnecon/A-H-Premium-Arbitrage-Monitor/README.md

 A ratio > 1 (positive premium %) means the H-share trades at a premium to its A-share counterpart.

-The FX rate convention is CNH per 1 HKD (approximately 0.92).
+The FX label is HKD/CNH, quoted as CNH per 1 HKD (approximately 0.92).

 ## Project Structure